King Edward’s Science Department’s specialist teachers aim to excite and fulfil curiosity in and across the scientific world

 All pupils learn a broad-based Computing curriculum using a wide range of resources, developing the pupils’ thinking and programming skills.
 Throughout the course, we use Computing as the context for improving the pupils’ ICT skills to ensure that all pupils become critical and autonomous users of ICT.
 Key themes such as e-safety are covered.

-GCSE Computer Science investigates how computers work and are used, and develops computer programming, analytical, critical thinking, problem-solving and research skills.
+GCSE Computer Science investigates how computers work and are used, develops computer programming, analytical, critical thinking, problem-solving and research skills.
 The course is highly practical with a focus on programming and computational thinking.

 Food Science empowers children to make nutritional choices for a healthy lifestyle, equipping them for independent living.